mlshv/create-react-ui-lib/template/README.md

 2. Open `package.json`, update package description, author, repository, remove `"private": true`.
 3. Run `npm publish`

-## Publishing Storybook to GitHub pages
+## Publishing docs to GitHub pages

-Storybook static is built to `docs` directory which is under git.
+Storybook or Ladle static is built to `docs` directory which is under git.
 To publish it to GitHub Pages do this:

 - Publish this repo to GitHub.
-- Run `npm run build-storybook`, commit `docs` folder and push.
+- Run `npm run build-docs`, commit `docs` folder and push.
 - [Create a separate GitHub Pages repo](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site#creating-a-repository-for-your-site) if you haven't yet.
 - [Set up GitHub pages for this project](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site#creating-your-site) to build from `docs` folder from `main` branch.
   - To do this go to this repo's settings and open `Pages` section (menu on the left side).
 Select `Source` -> `Deploy from a branch`, select `Branch` -> `main` and `/docs` folder.